-Sharing in space science data transmission bands (Earth-to-space, space-to-Earth) In general, there are no difficult sharing situations in most of the bands used for space science data transmission.
+iii) Sharing in space science data transmission bands (Earth-to-space, space-to-Earth) In general, there are no difficult sharing situations in most of the bands used for space science data transmission.
 For the Earth-to-space emissions, the fact of having ground stations in relatively remote and naturally shielded sites limits any possible interference to terrestrial services.
 Also the possibility of interference by terrestrial systems to the receiving ground station (space-to Earth transmission) is strongly limited by the remote location of these stations.
 As for the satellite part, by respecting the Article 21 limits, the space-to-Earth transmissions do not interfere with terrestrial systems.
 On the other hand, the high power required to reach the satellite receivers ensures that typically no interference is suffered by the space science satellites from terrestrial systems.

-- iv) Sharing in radio astronomy bands. - Sharing scenarios have been investigated for radio astronomy operations but have only been implemented on an ad-hoc basis.
-The sharing with other then passive services must be done on non-interference basis.
-In practice, By necessity the most sensitive observations are done at certain observatories and in certain bands the early morning hours may have less interference from when many of the terrestrial transmitters that are off the air, and from certain telecommunication satellite systems.
+iv) Sharing in radio astronomy bands.

+Sharing scenarios have been investigated for radio astronomy operations but have only been implemented on an ad-hoc basis.
+By necessity the most sensitive observations are done during early morning hours when many of the terrestrial transmitters are off the air.
 This type of time sharing of active service bands on a non-interference non-protection basis is common practise.
-A specific problem with time-sharing for radio astronomy stations is that observations of celestial objects rely on sidereal time, which drifts by 2 hours per month as compared with solar time.
-In general, the European radio telescopes are significantly over-subscribed.